How hard could it be to write a blog post? If a teenager can do it, you can too, right?

 To create an effective About page, you should consider doing the following:

 - Tell your complete story – from birth to today, give details of your life.

 - Don’t hold back – from the moments you are ashamed of to the moments you are proud of, share them all.
 It will allow people to get to know all sides of you.

 - Include a picture – people won’t be able to connect with you unless they can see you.
-You can place a photograph of yourself on your About page, or you can create a cartooned version like I have.
+You can place a photograph of yourself on your About page, or you can create a cartooned version.

-If you look at the data below, you will have to agree with me.
+If you look at the data below, you will have to agree with us.
 Longer posts usually perform better on every level.